KLBB (AM)

 KLBB also included national and local features such as “The Osgood File,” “Bill Scott’s Titletown Report,” “Rudy Maxa’s Travel Minute,” “Community Calendar,” “Here’s What’s Happening in the Saint Croix Valley” and “Success Journal.”
 For over 25 years, incentives from local businesses were offered on “The Super Saver” show.

-Signing on in 1949, the 1220 AM frequency had a series of call letters including WSHB (1949 sign-on to 1955), WAVN (1955-1983), WVLE (1983-1985), WTCN (1985-1993), WIMN (1993-1/1/1997), WEZU (1/1/1997-2003), WMGT "The Mighty 12-20" (2003-2006), and KLBB (2006-2018).
+Signing on in 1949, the 1220 AM frequency had a series of call letters including WSHB (1949 sign-on to 1955), WAVN (1955–1983), WVLE (1983–1985), WTCN (1985–1993), WIMN (1993-1/1/1997), WEZU (1/1/1997-2003), WMGT "The Mighty 12-20" (2003–2006), and KLBB (2006–2018).

 Noted personalities included Roger Erickson, Stan Turner, Ruth Koscielak, Ralph Jon Fritz, Bob Yates and Lee Valsvik.

 KLBB ceased broadcasting at 11:59 PM (CT) on March 31, 2018.
 The 3.6 acres of land in Stillwater on which the station's radio tower was located had been sold for residential development.
 The announcement of the station's demise was made a month prior on February 28.
 KLBB concluded its final broadcast with a message from station owner Dan Smith, followed by the Frank Sinatra song, “One for My Baby (And One More for the Road)”.
+Following that, the station’s transmitter was turned off.

 The station returned to the air at the end of March 2019 before its license would have met the FCC's cancellation criteria, using a temporary antenna setup atop the station's studio building to transmit with a power of 20 watts until a permanent transmitter site was found.
 KLBB continued to operate at low power, primarily simulcasting NOAA Weather Radio, while seeking a new transmitter location; in May 2022, the station also disclosed that it was in negotiations to be sold.
 On September 21, 2022, the KLBB license was surrendered, and it was cancelled by the Federal Communications Commission on September 23, 2022.